-2019 was a successful year for our Peregrine family!
-All four chicks flew the nest.
+2020 was a successful year for our Peregrine family!
+All five chicks flew the nest which is a very rare occurrence with such a large family.
+The two female and three male chicks have all headed off to find territories of their own.
 We had great fun watching them grow via our Peregrine webcam.
-We’ve been getting reports of their return this year so we’ve turned the cameras back on for your delight.
-Also look out for the return of our experts’ diaries and pictures.
+We’ve been getting reports of their return this year, so we’ve turned the cameras back on for your delight.

 Peregrines have not had an easy time.
 Because they like to eat pigeons the Government ordered for many to be killed during the Second World War, so that they did not intercept pigeons carrying secret messages.
 After the war, the side effects of organochlorine pesticides caused a further, more serious decline by thinning egg shells and increasing adult mortality.
 In fact, until the 1980s Peregrines had disappeared from southern England completely.